International Women's Day: How Mailgun's female leaders break the bias

 It's International Women's Day 2022 and women everywhere are challenging expectations, misconceptions, and their own limitations.

 Today is so much more than another Tuesday – it’s International Women’s Day!
 It’s a day to celebrate all the accomplishments of women across the globe (big or small) and to push for more and better.
-At every moment, women around the world are challenging expectations, misconceptions, and their own limitations at work and outside work – and the amazing women of Mailgun by Sinch are no different.
+At every moment, women around the world are challenging expectations, misconceptions, and their own limitations at work and outside work – and the amazing women of Sinch Mailgun are no different.

 Table of content